Yale-BIM/f21-assignments/assignment-3/README.md

 ## Part IV.
 Solving for the intrinsics (only for students taking CPSC-559)

+> NOTE: This part of the assignment is only for students taking CPSC-559.
+Students in CPSC-459 are welcome to try to solve the problems/tasks below and even come to office hours to discuss them.
+However, their answers to the questions of Part IV will not be considered in their evaluation of this assignment.

 [Full camera calibration](https://www.mathworks.com/help/vision/ug/camera-calibration.html) consists of findings the intrinsic and extrinsic camera parameters that define the projective operation $`\mathbf{x} = P\mathbf{X}`$, where $`\mathbf{X}=[X\ Y\ Z\ 1]^T`$ is a point in homogeneous coordinates in the world coordinate frame and $`\mathbf{x}`$ is the point's projection on the image.
 However, it sometimes happens that one only cares about observing the world from a camera and an external coordinate frame is irrelevant for the application.
 In these situations, we only care about the intrinsic camera parameters $`K`$, such that $`\mathbf{x} = K[I|\bold{0}][X\ Y\ Z\ 1]^T`$, where $`I`$ is the $`3 \times 3`$ identity matrix and $`\bold{0}`$ is the 3-dimensional zero vector.